 There is a little confusion out there regarding Roth IRA contribution limits and rollovers.
 Complicating matters is that contribution limitations are different for a Roth 401(k) and Roth IRA.
-For a Roth IRA in 2019, you are limited to $6,000.
-For those age 50 or older, the limit is $7,000.
+For a Roth IRA in 2023, you are limited to $6,500.
+For those age 50 or older, the limit is $7,500.
 However, there are phase outs based on modified adjusted gross income (MAGI).
 If your MAGI is over the limit, you can be excluded from contributing to a Roth IRA.
-The chart below is from the IRS website and provides more detail as to how this could affect your ability to participate.
+View this chart from the IRS website which provides more detail as to how this could affect your ability to participate.

 If you have made contributions to a Roth IRA and discover you were not eligible, you will need to contact your investment provider.
 Some remedies for the over-contributions are processing an “excess withdrawal” or a “recharacterization.”
 An excess withdrawal removes from the Roth IRA what you over contributed.
 The recharacterization will change it from a Roth contribution to a Traditional IRA contribution.
 You’ll want to act on this quickly because it is best to do it within the same tax year.

 Don't Mistake Roth IRAs with Roth 401(k) Plans